 I can’t speak for anyone else, but a really late brunch is my favorite kind of meal.
 Not in the mood for brunch?
 They offer a lovely main menu worth trying.

 Little Village is a whole shopping and dining vibe.
 You’ll find items from around the world, much of it fair trade, and from local artists.

 Additionally, you can grab a bite to eat from Finn’s Island Style Grub and then find a seat on the covered patio or in the sun, the choice is yours.
 This is a great place to have a leisurely lunch after all the walking.

 Located across from the Oaks by the Bay park the Taproom offers up beers on tap both indoors and at their outdoor patio.

-The outdoor bar actually has 33 taps vs the 21 taps inside.
-Of course, I’m taking a seat at an outdoor bar anytime I can and the Taproom does not disappoint with its location, selection, and ambiance.
+The outdoor bar has 33 taps vs the 21 taps inside and does not disappoint with its location, selection, and ambiance.

 Ok, this isn’t technically in St. Andrews, it’s just down the road a bit, but I wanted to give a great option for breakfast and where to start your adventure and Bayou Joe’s is it.

 Bayou Joe’s is a casual, laid-back restaurant on Massalina Bayou offering up scratch-made, mouth-watering, Southern breakfasts.

 Because everything is made from scratch, you’re going to wait a little longer for your order, but it’s going to be worth it.